Why More Systems Don’t Belong in the Core — and How Intentional Separation Reduces Risk

 Regulated Finance

 Most infrastructure decisions don’t start with architecture diagrams.
-They start with pressure.
+They start when something changes.

 None of these moments feels like a buying cycle.
 They feel like friction.
-And in those moments, it’s natural to reach for the instinct many teams have relied on for years: If it’s important, put it in the core.’
+And in those moments, it’s natural for the real question to surface:

-That instinct makes sense—I’ve seen it countless times.
-But it doesn’t always match how today’s systems behave.
+I’ve seen it countless times, but it doesn’t always match how today’s systems behave.
 And increasingly, it’s creating the very risks institutions are trying to avoid.

-The core was never meant to be a catch-all
+But here’s the hard truth: the core was never meant to be a catch-all.

 • Protecting the ledger